 Our lunch period is from 11:24 AM -12:10 PM.
 Most of our children remain at school and a large number of those students purchase hot lunches, made available to us through a partnership with Grand Rapids Public School food service program.

 Once per month, lunch menus are sent home with the students.
 The menu can also be viewed online at egrps.org and also in the Wealthy newsletter by clicking on the Food Service link.
 Lunches sold at school include milk.
 Children who bring lunch from home may also purchase milk at school.
-The 2016-2017 lunch prices are $3.50 per day and milk priced at $.50 per carton.
+Lunch prices are $3.50 per day and milk is priced at $.50 per carton.
 Parents may deposit money into an account for their child(ren) so they may use this account to purchase lunch/milk.
 Money may be sent to the office or can be deposited online at mypaymentsplus.com.
 Parents are notified when lunch accounts fall below $0.00.
 If writing a check, please make it payable to Grand Rapids Public School Nutrition Services.

 Kindergarten, 1st, and 5th graders eat during the first lunch period (11:24 AM - 11:47 AM) while 2nd, 3rd, and 4th graders are outside.
 These groups then switch for the second lunch period (11:47 AM - 12:10 PM).
 Parents may sign their child(ren) out of school for lunch, however, space does not allow for parents to eat in the lunch room.